Healing my skin and learning self-love on the way.

 Switch to non-toxic skincare and makeup products: I ditched all of my skincare (including body products) and makeup products that contained harmful ingredients and replaced them with products that have clean ingredients.
 Everything you put on your skin absorbs into your body and into your bloodstream.
 According to the Environmental Working Group (EWG), the average woman uses 12 products day, containing 168 unique ingredients.
 EWG also says that one in 13 women are exposed to ingredients that are known or probable carcinogens in their personal care products every day.
 Use the EWG’s Skin Deep database or Think Dirty App to see how your products rate.

-- Most importantly: KEEP IT SIMPLE, when your skin is inflamed you don’t want to be using harsh chemicals or any complex skincare regime as your skin needs the time and space to heal.
-So keep it simple until your skin heals, then you can incorporate ingredients like azelaic acid, vitamin C, AHA/BHAs into your regimen slowly.
+Most importantly: KEEP IT SIMPLE, When your skin is inflamed, it's best to avoid harsh chemicals and complex skincare routines.
+Your skin requires time and space to recover.
+So, keep your skincare routine simple until your skin has healed.
+Afterward, you can gradually introduce ingredients like azelaic acid, vitamin C, AHA/BHAs, and retinols into your regimen.".

 Healing From Within With Food